Inria-Prosecco/StarMalloc/README.md

 ## License

 All the code in this repository is released under an Apache 2.0 license, with the exception of `c/fatal_error.c` that contains some logging helpers from the [hardened\_malloc](https://github.com/GrapheneOS/hardened_malloc) repository under the MIT license.
+Please note that for practical reasons, some code from Steel and KaRaMeL is vendored in `vendor/`: the Apache 2.0 license also applies to this directory.

 ## Authors